sophiechannon/CV/README.md

  I can be patient and enjoy sharing my knowledge with others, especially when those who are willing to learn.
 I find great satisfaction from helping somebody find a solution themselves.

 ### Persuasive communication skills
 As a fundraising professional, I spent a lot of time speaking to people across all levels and industries to tell our story.
-By listening to businesses needs, I could find parts of our stories that overlapped, helping them to connect with us, and resulting in symbiotic partnerships.
+By listening to people, I could find parts of our stories that overlapped, helping their businesses to connect with us, and resulting in symbiotic partnerships.

 ### Project development and management
 At Cambridge Junction, I honed my leadership skills whilst overseeing multiple projects from their inception, through all stages of fundraising and delivery, right through to evaluation and monitoring.
 It was my job to keep the delivery team on track and on budget, and to report back to the funder at the end.
-I applied this experience to my group work at Makers.
+I applied this experience to my group work at Makers by carrying out frequent standups and retros.

 # My career so far